Johnny Cash: Awards and honors

 Cash received multiple Country Music Association Awards, Grammys, and other awards, in categories ranging from vocal and spoken performances to album notes and videos.
 In a career that spanned almost five decades, Cash was the personification of country music to many people around the world.
 Cash was a musician who was not defined by a single genre.
 He recorded songs that could be considered rock and roll, blues, rockabilly, folk, and gospel, and exerted an influence on each of those genres.

-His diversity was evidenced by his presence in five major music halls of fame: the Nashville Songwriters Hall of Fame (1977), the Country Music Hall of Fame (1980), the Rock and Roll Hall of Fame (1992), GMA's Gospel Music Hall of Fame (2010). and the Memphis Music Hall of Fame (2013).
-Marking his death in 2003, Rolling Stone stated other than Elvis Presley Cash was the only artist inducted as a performer into both the Country Music Hall of Fame and the Rock and Roll Hall of Fame.
+Cash was inducted into the Rockabilly Hall of Fame in 1999.
+He was also inducted into the Nashville Songwriters Hall of Fame (1977), the Country Music Hall of Fame (1980), the Rock and Roll Hall of Fame (1992), GMA's Gospel Music Hall of Fame (2010), and the Memphis Music Hall of Fame (2013).
+Cash stated that his induction into the Country Music Hall of Fame in 1980 was his greatest professional achievement.

-His contributions to the genre have been recognized by the Rockabilly Hall of Fame.
-Cash received the Kennedy Center Honors in 1996 and stated that his induction into the Country Music Hall of Fame in 1980 was his greatest professional achievement.
+Other than Elvis Presley, Cash was the only artist inducted as a performer into both the Country Music Hall of Fame and the Rock and Roll Hall of Fame.

 In 2001, he was awarded the National Medal of Arts.

-"Hurt" was nominated for six VMAs at the 2003 MTV Video Music Awards.
-The only VMA the video won was that for Best Cinematography.
-With the video, Johnny Cash became the oldest artist ever nominated for an MTV Video Music Award.
+The music video for "Hurt" was nominated for six VMAs at the 2003 MTV Video Music Awards, winning only one: Best Cinematography.
+Cash became the oldest artist ever nominated for an MTV Video Music Award.
 Justin Timberlake, who won Best Video that year for "Cry Me a River", said in his acceptance speech: "This is a travesty!
 I demand a recount.
 My grandfather raised me on Johnny Cash, and I think he deserves this more than any of us in here tonight."